 Hamish, the older of the three, was the first to leave home in 1994 to study a Bachelor of Graphic Design at Auckland’s University of Technology (AUT).
 Following his graduation, Hamish moved to Christchurch for a profitable stint as a T-shirt illustrator before moving to England for an overseas experience as a website designer.
 (Read more about Hamish).

-David and Brent left home a few years after Hamish (1997 & 1998 respectively) and studied at Massey University’s Albany Campus, both graduating with a Bachelors of Information Science as some of the highest achieving students in their degrees.
+David and Brent left home a few years after Hamish (1997 & 1998 respectively).
+They studied at Massey University’s Albany Campus, both graduating with a Bachelors of Information Science as some of the highest achieving students in their degrees.
 (Read more about David or more about Brent).

-Based on some good ‘arm-twisting’ and smooth talking, the company managed to get itself accepted into Massey University’s E-Centre – a business incubator located on Massey University’s Albany campus on the North Shore in Auckland.
-And so it found itself with its first 'official' physical premises.
-(In the ensuing years that followed the E-Centre provided vital support as the company navigated the highs and lows of business development and growth and the founders of the company would like to recognise and thank all the people involved in the E-Centre – and in particular Steve Corbett and Kim Powell for their crucial support)
+Based on some good ‘arm-twisting’ and smooth talking, the company managed to get itself accepted into Massey University’s E-Centre; a business incubator located on Massey University’s Albany campus.
+And so Zeald found itself with its first 'official' physical premises.
+(In the ensuing years that followed the E-Centre provided vital support as the company navigated the highs and lows of business development and growth.
+The founders of the company would like to recognise and thank all the people involved in the E-Centre, in particular, Steve Corbett and Kim Powell for their crucial support)